chef/chef-web-docs/chef_master/source/knife_user.rst

 reregister
 =====================================================
 Use the ``reregister`` argument to regenerate an RSA key pair for a user.
-The public key will be stored on the Chef server and the private key will be displayed on ``STDOUT`` or written to a named file.
+The public key will be stored on the Chef Infra Server and the private key will be displayed on ``STDOUT`` or written to a named file.

-.. note:: Running this argument will invalidate the previous RSA key pair, making it unusable during authentication to the Chef server.
+.. note:: Running this argument will invalidate the previous RSA key pair, making it unusable during authentication to the Chef Infra Server.

 Syntax
 -----------------------------------------------------